-- 6.3 The net increase in the number of affordable homes for social rent over this 5 year period has therefore been 8 homes. - 6.4 The Council expects 122 new affordable homes to be delivered this financial year which is a significant increase on previous years despite difficult market conditions.
+- 6.3 The net increase in the total number of affordable homes (including intermediate tenures) over this 5 year period has therefore been 195 homes. - 6.4 110 new affordable homes were delivered in 2009/2010 which was a significant increase on previous years despite difficult market conditions and just short of our Local Area Agreement target of 120 homes.